thejjc/thejjc.github.io/README.md

 ## About Me

 I am an engineering student passionate about Rocket Propulsion and Defense systems.
-My goal is to work on challenging projects in the aerospace industry.
+My goal is to dive into deep space propulsions systems and advance space travel in the aerospace industry.
 This portfolio is the accumulation of my work and technical projects.

+# Relevant Links
-* **Email:** chang974@purdue.edu
+* **Email:** <a href="chang974@purdue.edu" target="_blank">chang974@purdue.edu</a>
 * **LinkedIn** <a href="https://www.linkedin.com/in/-john-chang/" target="_blank">My LinkedIn Profile</a>
 * **GitHub:** [My GitHub](https://github.com/thejjc)